 It’s not all bad news for Asean workers.
 While the region’s traditionally lowest paid workers remain so, in recent years some have seen wage growth well in excess of inflation or national GDP.

-Whereas in 2013 the minimum wage of a Cambodian worker was less than 53 per cent of a Filipino worker, today the situation is reversed.
-The Cambodian garment sector worker earns 15 per cent more than the lowest paid Filipino, with consumer prices and inflation in Cambodia considerably more stable.
+Whereas in 2013 the minimum wage of a Cambodian worker was a little over half that of a Filipino worker, today the situation is reversed.
+The Cambodian garment sector worker earns 17 per cent more than the lowest paid Filipino, with consumer prices and inflation in Cambodia considerably more stable.

 While workers in Lao PDR, Indonesia, and Vietnam have not enjoyed such meteoric minimum wage growth over the same period, workers in all three have none the less seen their fortunes increase.

 How Filipinos fare in the Asean wage race will largely depend on whether Mr Duterte decides to act on Mr Tanjusay’s call.
 With police, teachers and military all receiving generous pay rises over the past two years, some feel it’s time the nation’s lowest paid also saw some increased prosperity.

 Update: The article was last updated on November 15 at 18:49.
 The table was replaced due to an error contained in the original.

 John Le Fevre in Bangkok contributed to this story

 - P20 minimum wage hike proposal ‘demeaning’, says labor group (ABS-CBN News)

 - Metro Manila workers want P1,300 daily pay (The Philippine Star)

 - Labor hits P20 wage hike offer (Philippine Daily Inquirer)